ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 ## RabbitMQ Management HTTP API
 {: #rabbitmq-management-http-api}

-The Management plugin also provides an [API](https://www.rabbitmq.com/management.html#http-api) for your RabbitMQ deployment.
+The Management plug-in also provides an [API](https://www.rabbitmq.com/management.html#http-api) for your RabbitMQ deployment.
 The base endpoint the same HTTP URL as the browser URL with `/api`.
 For example, `https://1a619c43-6425-4abb-8df0-0c7b1b3a3001.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:31797/api/`

 The API uses `application/json` data and requires basic authentication.
 You can use any user that you created on your deployment to access the UI.
-However, some features might only be available to the admin user.
+However, some features might be available only to the admin user.

 Documentation and examples are provided with your deployment at the browser URL with `/api/index.html`.
 For example, `https://1a619c43-6425-4abb-8df0-0c7b1b3a3001.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:31797/api/index.html`